Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động23/08/2024

-(NLDO) - The TRAPPIST-1 star system consists of 7 planets that can bring an interesting "time-traveling" look into the past of the world we live in.
+(NLDO) - The TRAPPIST-1 star system with 7 planets can bring an interesting "time-traveling" look into the past of the world we live in.

-TRAPPIST-1 is an ultra-cool dwarf star 38.8 light years away in the constellation Aquarius.
-It hosts seven planets, each with properties similar to Earth, some of which are even expected to harbor life.
+TRAPPIST-1 is an ultra-cool dwarf star 38.8 light-years away in the constellation Aquarius.
+It hosts seven planets, each with Earth-like properties, some of which are even thought to harbor life.

-A new study has "traveled back in time" to find out how these seven fascinating planets came to be.
+A new study has "stepped back in time" to find out how these seven fascinating planets came to be.

 Phát hiện bất ngờ về sự ra đời của 7 hành tinh gần giống Trái Đất- Ảnh 1.